marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

       --numMalloc=NUM      number of malloc'd allocations
       --map_mem=NUM[K|M|G] allocate NUM bytes of memory via mmap before the memscan
-      --fill               fill the local, malloc'd and/or mapped memory with data before the memscan -t, --threads=NUM        create NUM threads before the memscan
+      --map_addr=ADDR      the starting address of the memory map by default, the OS will select an address --fill               fill the local, malloc'd and/or mapped memory with data before the memscan -t, --threads=NUM        create NUM threads before the memscan